alexandreroberts/alexandreroberts.github.io/pubtopics.md

 > _British Journal for the History of Science_ (2025).
 > [[pub](https://doi.org/10.1017/S0007087425000263)|[PDF](https://works.hcommons.org/records/6wwt8-06572)]

-## Re-thinking the Greek Alchemical Corpus in Byzantine Context
+## The Greek Alchemical Corpus in Byzantine Context

 "Hierotechnicians by Name and Their Middle Byzantine Fame."